SubatomicSeagull/BeefStew/patchnotes.md

-# BEEFSTEW has been fixed!
+# BEEFSTEW has been updated!

 ## Beefstew version 1.5.3 patchnotes:

 ## Features:
-- user request lanabarnes special feature
 - you can ask beefstew to to tell you about stuff and he will do his best!

 ## Fixes: